 Some standards refer to forms that you can use or adapt to the needs of your service.
 The forms are provided in a document that accompanies this manual.
+This page is intentionally blank

 Module 1:

 Administration

 This module explains the administration requirements of the Passenger Transport Operator Accreditation Scheme.